robosac333/Medical_Chatbot/README.md

 ---

-Thank you for exploring the RAG Chatbot Research Project!
+Thank you for exploring the Medical Chatbot Project!